aeschuma/multivariate-sae/README.md

-# survey-csmf
+# multivariate-sae
-This repository contains code for developing models to estimate cause-specific mortality fractions across space over time from complex survey data
+This repository contains code for developing models to estimate multivariate outcomes from complex survey data using small area estimation techniques